careylzh/santababy/README.md

 - using morgan to log requests
 - using docker and typeORM modelling to implement db schema on first setup `docker-compose build`
 - linted using eslint on vsc
+- the repository layer (directory) is the only way through which the server can query the database.
+- data mapper pattern (coined by Fowler - Each model having their own api repo file) is probably an overkill since there are only 2 api methods
+- db schema from typeORM models layer hot reloads everytime a ts file is change

 ## TODO/Areas of Improvement

+- should probably allow administrators to add users to a team, which will change the number of gifts to be redeemed for each team
+- since dataset is pretty large (5000 entries), should do auto counting of number of gifts to be redeemed and map this number of gifts to the respective teams

 ### TODO: Administrative